ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

   \-- the_draft.txt
 ```

-That `.git/` folder is where Git saves stuff and keeps track of what files it's supposed to watch, etc. Don't worry about what's inside; most people who use Git never look inside the `.git/` folder, and that's just fine.
+That `.git/` folder is where Git saves stuff and keeps track of what files it's supposed to watch, etc. Don't worry about what's inside; most people who use Git never look inside the `.git/` folder, and that's just fine.[^10]

 Now that we've got a repository, we can [commit](#committing-a-file) `the_draft.txt` to the repository.
 That means that Git will start noticing when we make changes to `the_draft.txt`.
 If we don't make a commit, then Git won't remember anything.